 Paper 1095-Cs will be mailed in early February, no later than March 2.

-If you requested an electronic 1095-C, it will be available about two weeks before they are mailed.
+If you requested an electronic 1095-C, it will be available in early February, no later than March 2.
 We will post a notice on our website when they are available.

 The form instructs individual to not attach the form with their tax return but to keep it for their records.
 The IRS has also posted information on their website that states the 1095-C may assist individuals in preparing a return.
 For more information see the IRS FAQs.